Whether you love or hate Valentine’s Day, there’s no denying it’s a big deal in America. Just look at it by the numbers:

-♥ $130.97 – The average estimated amount an individual will spend on Valentine’s Day.
+♥ $192.80 – the average estimated amount an individual will spend on Valentine’s Day

-♥ $224 million – The estimated number of roses grown for Valentine’s Day.
+♥ 250 million – the estimated number of roses grown for Valentine’s Day

-♥ $18.6 billion – The projected total amount Americans will spend for Valentine’s Day.
+♥ $26 billion – the projected total amount Americans will spend for Valentine’s Day

-♥ $1.9 billion – The amount people will spend on flowers
+♥ $2.3 billion – the amount people will spend on flowers

-♥ $4.4 billion – The amount people will spend on diamonds, gold, and silver
+♥ $5.5 billion – the amount people will spend on jewelry

-Not only that, but over 6 million folks will propose on February 14th, and if you are a member of the club that sees Valentine’s Day as S.A.D. (i.e., Single Awareness Day), you can actually pick up a Valentine’s card and/or treat for your pet!
+In addition, more than 9 million folks will propose on February 14, and if you’re a member of the club who sees Valentine’s Day as S.A.D.
+(Single Awareness Day), you can actually pick up a Valentine’s card or treat for your pet!

-But then after the hundreds of pounds of chocolate have been gobbled, and the millions of cards have been exchanged, and the billions of dollars spent, their comes the inevitable follow up—
+But then after the hundreds of pounds of chocolate have been gobbled, and the millions of cards have been exchanged, and the billions of dollars spent, there comes the inevitable follow-up known as…February 15.

 That’s the day when we go back to our daily grind, and all that focus on love typically gets thrown out with the wrappers and cards.
-This probably happens because we put so much emphasis on the temporary and emotionally-driven feeling called love, which is why it is so important to remember that God sends us a very different message:
+But that’s not how God approaches love.
+Instead, He sends us a very different message:

 and the hills disappear,